The effect of load shedding on businesses in Durbanville - Cape Town

 3. Investment in equipment and infrastructure such as solar inverter battery systems and diesel or petrol generators to keep trading during the outages.

 A certain saving grace for many businesses, such as The Wimpy in De Ville Centre, is the greater shift towards prioritising the importance of a consistent online presence.
-Many restaurants started relying more on delivery apps, such as Ubereats and Mr Delivery, which helps to off-set the reduction in foot traffic during load shedding over lunch or peak restaurant hours.
+Many restaurants started relying more on delivery apps, such as Uber Eats and Mr Delivery, which help to offset the reduction in foot traffic during load-shedding over lunch or peak restaurant hours.

 De Jagers (clothing store) has also implemented online shopping, which means their customers can continue shopping during times that suit their schedules, and when they are closed due to load shedding, the same applies.